junyanz/pytorch-CycleGAN-and-pix2pix/docs/qa.md

 - If you use visdom and HTML to visualize the results, you may also need to change the visualization code.

 #### Multi-GPU Training ([#327](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/327), [#292](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/292), [#137](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/137), [#35](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/35))
 You can use Multi-GPU training by setting `--gpu_ids` (e.g., `--gpu_ids 0,1,2,3` for the first four GPUs on your machine.)
 To fully utilize all the GPUs, you need to increase your batch size.
-Try `--batchSize 4`, `--batchSize 16`, or even a larger batchSize.
-Each GPU will process batchSize/#GPUs images.
+Try `--batch_size 4`, `--batch_size 16`, or even a larger batch_size.
+Each GPU will process batch_size/#GPUs images.
 The optimal batch size depends on the number of GPUs you have, GPU memory per GPU, and the resolution of your training images.

 We also recommend that you use the instance normalization for multi-GPU training by setting `--norm instance`.
 The current batch normalization might not work for multi-GPUs as the batchnorm parameters are not shared across different GPUs.
 Advanced users can try [synchronized batchnorm](https://github.com/vacancy/Synchronized-BatchNorm-PyTorch).